Centrora/centroradocs/manage-ip-variables.rst

 .. _whitelist-variable:

-Check IP record details and Whitelist
+Check IP Record Details and Whitelist
 -------------------------------------

 Generally we need to check the IP record details to find the reason for being logged in IP Control to judge if it’s a real hacking attack or a false alert, especially when you just start using the Firewall system.
 Based on the detailed information, you can whitelist the false alerted variables to make the system fit your site’s functions and make it more stable.
 To do this, please click on Action following an IP to review the details first.